+In the HPMS, upload the following:

 Provide in the HPMS “State Licensure”

-Provide in the HPMS “State Corrective Plans/State Monitoring Explanation” (as applicable)Provide in the HPMS “”
+Provide in the HPMS “State Corrective Plans/State Monitoring Explanation” (as applicable)Provide in the HPMS “State Approval of dd/b/a”

 Provide in the HPMS, a complete “CMS State Licensing Status for MA Regional PPO Table” for each MA Region.

-Provide in the HPMS, a signed” ”
+Provide in the HPMS, a signed “CMS State Licensure Attestation for MA Regional PPOs”

 Note: Federal Preemption Authority – The Medicare Modernization Act amended section 1856(b) (3) of the Social Security Act and significantly broadened the scope of Federal preemption of State law.
 The revised MA regulations at Sec.
 422.402 state that MA standards supersede State law or regulation with respect to MA plans other than licensing laws and laws relating to plan solvency.

-Note: For states or territories such as Puerto Rico whose licenses renew after June 1, Applicant is required to submit the new license in order to operate as an MA or MA-PD.
+Note: For states or territories such as Puerto Rico whose licenses renew after thethe first Monday in June, Applicant is required to submit the new license in order to operate as an MA or MA-PD.

 Business Integrity

-A. In HPMS, complete the table below:
+A. In the HPMS, complete the table below: